andrewsunglaekim/js-objects-prototypes-es6-classes/readme.md

 person.greet();
 // displays 'hello, my name is bob'
 ```

-> It's important to note when using a function as a constructor function the `new` keyword must be used

 We can not only define methods for instances of our constructor, but we can also define methods on the constructor itself.